Kucoin/kucoin-api-docs/source/localizable/index.html.md

 The ticker channel provides price updates whenever a match happens.
 If multiple orders are matched at the same time, only the last matching event will be pushed.

-Please note that more information maybe added to messages from this channel in the near future.
+Please note that more information may be added to messages from this channel in the near future.

 <aside class="spacer2"></aside>